"This current chamber is what a real Anechoic Chamber should be!"

 “His exuberant personality and enthusiasm towards the subject matter, as well as the well-being of his students, gave me much needed positive reinforcement for such difficult classes,” said Heileman.

-Because of the difficulty of the class, Elshafiey offers his Signals and Systems students extra credit opportunities.
+Because of the difficulty of the class, Elshafiey offers his Communication Systems students extra credit opportunities.